 Spending time in a foreign country is an opportunity to reinvent yourself that rarely exists outside of a witness protection program.
 It’s a fresh chance to build a new life that’s authentically yours in a country that isn’t.
+Before you hop on the plane, though, there’s a number of things you’ll want to consider.
 Here’s a few tips to consider before renew your life while living abroad.

 Before you move abroad

 Visit any place you’re considering before you move there – several times, if possible.
 Spend time exploring the area and getting to know the town.
 Just because you had a single, glorious weekend somewhere doesn’t mean it will be the same living abroad.